loshafee/jsonp/README.md

-# jsonp
+# jsonp-request
-a ES6 jsonp module using promise
+a jsonp module using promise

 ## Installation && Usage
 ### Browser